 We guide our clients through the planning process, discussing the tax, family and business implications of the choices available.
 Our attorneys pride themselves on being clear in their explanations and responsive and careful listeners, as well as being technically skilled in drafting and planning.
 Our ability to help transfer wealth, navigate legacy issues and craft lasting documents with flexibility and vision enables us to provide superior service to our clients.

-Members of our practice lead professional estate planning organizations and have been recognized in The Best Lawyers in America and other peer-reviewed publications.
+Members of the Estate Planning group lead professional estate planning organizations and are recognized in The Best Lawyers in America and other peer-reviewed publications and legal directories.
 We speak and publish on estate planning and tax topics and are deeply involved in our communities, making us excellent resources for our clients during the planning process.